cipolleschi/TestingTraining/Chapter1/README.md

 In this section, we prepared an Xcode project with some pure functions.
 Your task is to write a good test suite for the tests.

 The project is a framework called `Calculator`.
 The project has also a `CalculatorTests` that you can use to add your tests.
+To open it, simply double click on the `Package.swift` file.

 The project starts with a `AddTests.swift` file with a unit test already implemented: you can press `cmd+U` to build and run it and make sure that the test is passing.